Impact Report/Strategic Plan

 Introduction

-This year, the Region 9 Head Start Association set out to redefine our strategies and elevate our manifesto in response to today’s evolving landscape.
+This year, Head Start WEST set out to redefine our strategies and elevate our manifesto in response to today’s evolving landscape.

 Since 2016, our manifesto has reflected our enduring passion: We are passionate about the possibility of giving all families and children from birth to 5, an opportunity to succeed in school, and in life.
 This is our purpose.
 The Head Start Community is our inspiration, and we wish to foster inclusivity, kindness, knowledge, leadership, courage, and innovation.
 It is our duty to elevate the Head Start Community by offering insightful, innovative, and pertinent programs and services via our conferences, networks, events, and advocacy.